osmfoundation/donation-drive/_posts/2014-11-03-hardware-details.md

 To keep as much of the data accessible as quickly as possible, we also want lots of RAM to use as system cache.
-256GB seems to be the largest we can reasonably get before it starts getting _really_ expensive.
+256GB seems to be the largest that it's reasonable to get.

 Finally, we add on a couple of good quality, enterprise grade SSDs.
-In the last few years there have been several really good contenders in the consumer (or pro-sumer) market but, for reliability and especially under hard power-off conditions, you still can't beat enterprise grade.
+For reliability and especially under hard power-off conditions, you still want enterprise grade despite improvements in the pro-sumer market.

 Approximate cost: £ 21k